CoderParth/coderparth.github.io/_posts/2025-12-27-what-is-a-rest-api-and-how-to-correctly-design-it.markdown

 ---
 layout: post
-title:  "What is a REST API, and how to design it correctly?"
+title:  "What Is a REST API and How to Design It Correctly"
 date:   2025-12-27
 ---